DWFlanagan/ntrh/raw_markdown.md

 The Gallagher Memorial Infirmary is one of the most terrifying places to spend a few days known to man.
 Not that the medical services are poor, or the staff excessively unfriendly, it is just that the place can give you the creeps.

-The first thing that most students will see when entering the Infirmary (during \`\`Sick Call'') is a waiting room full of people with various ailments, all with thermometers sticking out of their mouths.
+The first thing that most students will see when entering the Infirmary (during "Sick Call") is a waiting room full of people with various ailments, all with thermometers sticking out of their mouths.
 This is because the long-standing Infirmary policy has been that everyone, but everyone, who goes to the infirmary should have their temperature taken; this even includes salesmen who want to see the doctor.
 While people are waiting to be looked at seems to be the most convenient time for all involved.
 Signing in is the most important thing to do upon entering the Infirmary for treatment, for until this is done, no help will be offered (except in dire emergencies, in which case the student will be sent to Samaritan Hospital by Rensselaer Rescue anyway).
 Then a number must be taken, and a long wait will then begin.
 The reason for this is simple: a minimal staff.

 If the dreaded happens, and one of the doctors decides that you must stay overnight, then the nightmare begins.
 You must wear a smock, and spend your night in the hideous Infirmary Beds which are designed to keep you in a prone position.
 The night nurse will all most certainly wake you up, just after you finally fall asleep, to give you some medication; if you are extremely fortunate, it will not be a sleeping pill.
 You will, however, have your temperature taken every four hours, all night long.
 If you are not restricted to bed, then you can spend your daytime in the lounge, watching TV (commercial, ack!) or puttering around.
 Only the truly clever bring homework, and most everyone falls behind, after even a few days.
 Of course, contact with the outside world is minimal, at best.
 Visiting hours are slim, and for patients with _mono,_ almost nil.

 The most common ailments that put students in overnight are overdrinking and mononucleosis.
 Alcohol poisoning is a very popular sport at RPI, and during the first couple of weeks, it is very common among freshmen.
-Apparently, in past years it has quite often happened that freshmen thinking about pledging fraternities have been \`\`over-entertained'' by over-enthusiastic houses.
+Apparently, in past years it has quite often happened that freshmen thinking about pledging fraternities have been "over-entertained" by over-enthusiastic houses.
 The result is usually some poor freshman being pulled out of the gutter and into the hospital.
 Opinions are mixed as to which of the two places is more dangerous.
 Since the drinking age in New York has been raised to 21, this problem seems to have been somewhat alleviated.
 Mono seems to hit twenty or thirty people a week, mostly around test time.
 The average student's immunities start failing around the time of greatest pressure, and mono is easily picked up in the cramped quarters of the dorms, again, especially amongst freshmen.
 Mono is almost the death sentence to a student's GPA, for the average stay in the Infirmary is four weeks.

 ### Financial Aid